 If you constantly feel sweaty while wearing your hose, first switch to all cotton underwear.
 (A reader asked me once if you needed to wear underwear with hose, and my answer there is yes — I’m not an expert but going commando in hose sounds like a recipe for a yeast infection.)
 If that still doesn’t work, you may want to look into thigh-high hose — a lot of women prefer those, particularly in the summertime.

-Psst: As of 2021, some of our favorite foundational garments include this line of waist-shapers, these comfy shorts to prevent chafing while wearing skirts without hose, this half-slip to prevent clinging, these pantyhose, and this bra.
+Psst: As of 2021, some of our favorite foundational garments include this line of waist-shapers, these comfy shorts to prevent chafing while wearing skirts without hose, this full slip for wrap dresses and shirt dresses, this half-slip to prevent clinging, these pantyhose, and this bra.

 Readers, which are your favorite pantyhose brands?
 For those of you who wear it even on the hottest days, what is your advice for Reader N?